compulim/message-port-rpc/README.md

 Modern web apps often need to deal with multiple JavaScript workers or VMs.
 The communication channel is often [`MessagePort`](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort).

-By converting a `MessagePort` into an RPC stub, we can easily offload a Promise function to a different thread.
+By converting a dedicated `MessagePort` into an RPC stub, we can easily offload a Promise function to a different thread.

 ## How to use

 Make sure the pair of `MessagePort` used for RPC is dedicated and not started.
 No other RPC, listeners, or posters should be using the same pair.

-It is highly recommended to create a new [`MessageChannel`](https://developer.mozilla.org/en-US/docs/Web/API/MessageChannel) and convert them into RPC stubs.
+It is highly recommended to create a new [`MessageChannel`](https://developer.mozilla.org/en-US/docs/Web/API/MessageChannel) and convert them into RPC stub.

 ### Server stub